jbisits/jbisits.github.io/_pages/research.md

 My area of research is physical oceanography and to date I have been working on ocean mixing.
 Ocean mixing is a key part of the climate system as it influences the rate and amount of heat and carbon that are taken in by the ocean.
-Once such tracers have made it into the ocean, their transport is then strongly influenced by (you guessed it) ocean mixing!
+Once such tracers have made it into the ocean, their transport is strongly influenced by (you guessed it) mixing!

 Broadly speaking ocean mixing can be categorised into *lateral* (isopyncal) and *vertical* (across isopycnals) mixing.
 Turbulent mixing occurs down to sub-millimetre length scales which can be simulated but the computational cost of doing so, as well as the amount of data that is produced, makes this currently impossible.